skip to Main Content

 What documents are needed to move to Dubai?

 There will also be a few shocks to the system when arriving in Dubai from the United Kingdom.
 First of all, the heat.
-UK residents moving to Dubai may find it difficult to adjust to the summer temperatures, averaging around 40C in the central areas.
-A language barrier shouldn’t be a problem as English is spoken in large areas of the city, meaning living in Dubai as an expat is simpler than you might think, however you will find that you pick up some Arabic words.
+UK residents moving to Dubai may find it difficult to adjust to the summer temperatures, averaging around 40°C in the central areas.
+A language barrier shouldn’t be a problem as English is spoken in large areas of the city, meaning living in Dubai as an expat is simpler than you might think.
+That being said, you will find that you pick up some Arabic words.

 Is it expensive to move to Dubai?

-You can move to Dubai from many countries around the world but if you are moving with family you will need a minimum income of 10,000 AED a month or the equivalent of roughly £2,000 monthly income.
+You can move to Dubai from many countries around the world, but if you are moving with family, you will need a minimum income of 10,000 AED a month or the equivalent of roughly £2,000 monthly income.
 You will also need a sponsor and a residency visa if you are moving to Dubai for a long period.
-You can find out more about immigrating to Dubai here.
+Find out more about immigrating to Dubai and visa options on the official website.

-The best way to gain a long-term visa for living in Dubai is through employment so we recommend seeking a job before you decide on moving to Dubai.
-However, you can receive a 3-year temporary residence visa through investment into the country.
-You may also be eligible to live in the country and work remotely depending on your income level.
-If you are thinking of moving to Dubai but don’t currently have any employment then there are other options available to you.
-Learn more about working in Dubai as a UK citizen
+The best way to gain a long-term visa for living in Dubai is through employment so we recommend seeking a job before you decide to move to Dubai.
+However, you can receive a 3-year temporary residence visa through investment in the country.
+You may also be eligible to live in the country and work remotely, depending on your income level.
+If you are thinking of moving to Dubai but don’t currently have any employment, then there are other options available to you.
+Learn more about working in Dubai as a UK citizen.

 Dubai is known for providing a high, though relatively expensive, quality of life for its residents.
-Living in Dubai is also famously easy, meaning that there are a high amount of expats from western countries living here compared to other cities in the UAE.
+Living in Dubai is also famously easy, meaning that there is a large number of expats from Western countries living here compared to other cities in the UAE.
 High-quality facilities for shopping and restaurants are commonly found in residential complexes as well as in the city centre.

 Interested in information on another country?
 Take a look at our other International Relocation guides.